Pregnancy care options

 With Caseload, one midwife (and back-up midwives) takes care of you during your pregnancy, labour, birth, postnatal stay and home visit.
 This means you can build a relationship with the same midwife during your care and still access other specialists at the hospital if needed.
 Due to the popularity of Caseload, you will need to check with the midwife at your pregnancy booking appointment to see if this option is available.
 It is not available in all locations.

 Baggarrook means ‘woman’ in the Woiwurrung language.
-Our Baggarrook team in Parkville provides maternity care to Aboriginal and Torres Strait Islander families.
+Our Baggarrook team provides maternity care to Aboriginal and Torres Strait Islander families.
 One midwife (and back-up midwives) takes care of you during your pregnancy, labour, birth, postnatal stay and home visit.
 The Baggarrook midwives work closely with our Aboriginal Health team from Badjurr-Bulok Wilam, to provide you with the care and support that you need.
 Our Baggarrook midwives are ‘on call’ and you can contact them if you have any questions or concerns.
 Find out more about Baggarrook Caseload.

 Private Maternity Care